Anomalous Andreev Spectrum and Transport in Non-Hermitian Josephson Junctions: Relevant particle-hole symmetry of the model

 By Fourier transformation and relating the retarded and advanced Green's function by $[G_{\alpha\beta}^{R}(E)]^{*}=G_{\alpha\beta}^{A}(E)$, the retarded Green's function fulfills

 This PHS constraint on retarded Green's function is consistent with type I PHS acting on $\mathcal{H}$: The eigenvalues of the system (poles of the Green's function) reside on the same side of the complex plane $\mathrm{Im}[E]\leq0$.
 In contrast, from the constraint of type II PHS acting on $\mathcal{H}$, eigenvalues distribute symmetrically in the upper and lower half of the complex plane.
 This symmetric eigenenergy distribution is not consistent with the eigenvalues obtained from the retarded Green's function.
 Thus, it is not compatible with the requirement of causality.
 Therefore, we argue that type I PHS acting on $\mathcal{H}$ is physically more relevant to describe non-Hermitian systems.
+This type I PHS is employed in the main text and labeled as $\mathrm{PHS^{\dagger}}$.